donadelicc/poc_ocr-for-pdf/README.md

-# Proof of Cocept for digitalisering av PDF-er
+# Proof of Concept for digitalisering av PDF-er
 An OCR program using Tesseract for the web prompts the user for a scanned PDF and returns a fully digitalized PDF.

 ## Innstalasjon